Kidney Failure

 Kidney failure occurs when the kidneys stop working or the level of efficiency is less than 10%.
-This is also called ESRD (End Stage Renal Disease).
+This is also called ESRD (End Stage Renal Disease) or CKD (Chronic Kidney Disease).
+Usually in CKD both the kidneys shrink in size due to chronic inflammation and scarring.

 When the kidney function deteriorates, the waste products and excess fluid remain in the body.

-These waste products and fluids are toxic in large quantities and their accumulation will eventually lead to nausea, headaches and dizziness.
+These waste products and fluids are toxic in large quantities and their accumulation will eventually lead to various symptoms of kidney failure.

-Your skin may begin to itch and various parts of your body may swell as a result of fluid retention.
-This retention of fluid called oedema, will lead to an increase in body weight, resulting in high blood pressure and respiratory problems.
+Skin may begin to itch and various parts of the body may swell as a result of fluid retention.
+This retention of fluid called edema will lead to an increase in body weight, resulting in high blood pressure and respiratory problems.

 Kidney failure can lead to blood deficiency (anemia) and brittle bones.